Free oral cancer toolkit for dental professionals with CPD

 CPD and seminars

-We run seminars and courses each year on oral and mouth cancers, including our training course 'Oral cancer, identify, refer and prevent'.
+We run seminars and courses each year on oral and mouth cancers.

-We support a range of initiatives focusing on oral and mouth cancers, and encourages dentists and their teams to get involved.
-During 2017, we will be supporting:
+We support a range of initiatives focusing on oral and mouth cancers, and we encourage dentists and their teams to get involved.
+Each year, we support: